 This poem operates on tension involving heartache, friendship, and religion, but what makes it truly gripping is the way the speaker takes the martyred Jesus image and turns it back on himself.
 Jesus becomes a metaphor for personal turmoil as he inhabits different spaces within the speaker’s house, but also internally, through the speaker’s ideas about love and suffering.
 He recognizes: “My version of hell / is someone ripping open his / shirt & saying / look what I did for you.”
 The concept of the martyr is transformed a third time as Jesus is taken out of the image and replaced by “someone.”
 “Rips” becomes “ripping” and the martyred state is verbalized: “look what I did for you.”
 This poem is exceptional for the way the speaker personalizes and internalizes the metaphor of Jesus as martyr and then eloquently resists it.

-The most memorable component of the poems in this collection deal with the speaker’s relationship to his parents: his mother’s suicide, his father’s homelessness, and the deeper connections that exist within these complex relationships.
+The most memorable component of the poems in this collection deals with the speaker’s relationship to his parents: his mother’s suicide, his father’s homelessness, and the deeper connections that exist within these complex relationships.
 “Father Outside” is a poem that focuses on the speaker’s poetic perspective about his father’s situation.
 Like many of the poems, image is a key element that gives readers access to the speaker’s deeper feelings.
 Here’s the first part of the poem:

 A black river flows down the center